Pranav016/WordNook/.github/ISSUE_TEMPLATE/feature_request.md

 **Note:**
+* Do mention if your are working under GSSoC'21.
 * If you want to work on an issue, you should check if it has already been assigned to anyone. **If the issue is free** you can comment `/assign` to get the issue assigned to you.
 * If you are raising a new issue and want to work on it then also you should comment `/assign` under the issue to get it auto assigned.
 * Please **refrain from** adding labels to your issue/pull-request on your own.
 It is the job of the Project Admin and the Mentors to review your issue/pull-request and add labels accordingly.